 3) The price was really reasonable compared to what other freelancers and agencies quoted the project.

-The Essential plan covers all the basic tasks.
+The Design plan covers all the design tasks you may need.
 You can send unlimited requests (done one at a time) and unlimited revisions as well as add unlimited team members.
-You can only have one brand there (important for agencies looking for design work for their clients) and you get delivered files in any format required.
+You can only have unlimited brand there (important for agencies looking for design work for their clients) and you get delivered files in any format required.
+It was the plan I got.

-Payment can be done with debit/credit card (I think they use Stripe) and they provide a discount to those who pay annually.
+Payment can be done with debit/credit card via Stripe and they provide a discount to those who pay annually.
 If you contact them, they might be willing to do a custom invoice through PayPal, as I did.

 Because I paid with PayPal, my case was a little bit different.
 We managed the communication through Trello + their chatbot and the design through Invision.